This post is about how to build a growth-focused SaaS SEO strategy.

 - You create kick-ass content (worthy of links)

-Without getting into all of the nuance of exactly how you build links at scale, you should check out Alan Silvestri’s awesome post on Traffic Think Tank.
-They have put together a great guide that includes lots of tactical takeaways and key, replicable strategies for generating inbound links that both power SEO and drive conversions (that’s called a two-for!)
-Alan also wrote an awesome piece on evaluating ROI for linkbuilding.
-It’s worth a read as well.
+Without getting into all of the nuances of exactly how you build links at scale, you should check out Alan Silvestri’s awesome post on Traffic Think Tank.
+It’s a great guide that includes lots of tactical takeaways and replicable strategies for generating inbound links that both power SEO and drive conversions.
+Alan also wrote an awesome piece on evaluating ROI for linkbuilding that’s worth a read as well.

 The execution of this part of the strategy can look radically different depending on your business, your audience, and the broader verticals or industries that you’re operating in.

 But don’t skip this part of the strategy.
 It’s absolutely critical.
 While we aren’t diving into it fully here, that doesn’t mean it’s any less important.

 Finally, Why You Must Integrate SEO for SaaS Into Your Broader Marketing Strategy

 As we wrap up the process of building a successful SEO for SaaS companies, I must point out that ultimately SEO is just one channel and one strategy.